JoeBillingsley/JoeTheAverage.github.io/_drafts/2018-03-22-Modelling-NFV-Networks.md

 As an example, in the network above k = 4.
 So that means we should have 4 core switches, connected to one switch in each pod.
 Each pod should have 2 aggregate switches and 2 edge switches which are fully connected to each other.
 Each edge switch is connected to 2 servers and each of those contains 2 more virtual switches.
 Following our equation this would give us n = 64 network functions.

 The structure of a Fat Tree network makes it very easy to route packets.
 We can also see from the figure that there are several different ways of getting through the network.
-In general we want to minimise the number of switches we have to visit, we will refer to this as taking an efficient path.
+In general we want to minimise the number of switches we have to visit; we will refer to this as taking an efficient path.
 At the aggregation and core layers we will also want to distribute packets over as many switches as is reasonable so that the work of handling the packets is balanced.

 ## Modelling the network
 To get to grips with things at first we will just calculate the average latency of the network.
 That is the average time it takes for a packet to get from its source to its destination.